Homepage

 • Online exhibition »Destroyed Ukrainian Heritage«

 Since the beginning of the Russian war of aggression against Ukraine, Ukraine's cultural heritage has also suffered immense losses.
 Kyiv architectural historian Dr. Semen Shyrochyn, in collaboration with the GWZO, has curated the English-language online exhibition »Destroyed Ukrainian Heritage.
 Ukraine's Built Heritage since February 24, 2022.
 A Record of Destruction«.
 It uses 40 selected examples from across Ukraine to show the extent and scope of the systematic destruction of Ukraine's built heritage.
 A podcast with further detailed information can be found here.
-Additionally, an analogue, roll-up version of the digital exhibition is touring Leipzig's district libraries.
-It is currently on display at the Schönefeld district library.
+Between June and December 2025, an analogue roll-up version of the digital exhibition toured Leipzig’s district libraries.

 To the online exhibition